Overview

 Customers are responsible for managing integrations, approvals, user permissions, revocation and any downstream use of data by connected services.

 We use strictly necessary cookies and similar technologies to operate the Service.
-We may also use analytics or similar technologies to understand usage and improve the Service.
+We may also use analytics and consent-management tools, including Google Analytics, PostHog and CookieYes, to understand website and product usage, improve the Service, measure funnels, debug errors and manage cookie preferences.

-Where required by law, we will ask for consent before using non-essential cookies or similar technologies.
+Where required by law, we will ask for consent before using non-essential cookies, analytics, session replay, heatmaps or similar technologies.
 You can change your browser settings or cookie preferences where available.
 Some parts of the Service may not work properly without necessary cookies.

 9. Marketing and service communications

-We may send service communications, such as account notices, security alerts, invitations, reminders, product notifications and support messages.
+We may send service communications, such as account notices, security alerts, invitations, reminders, product notifications, billing notices and support messages.

 We may send marketing communications where permitted by law.
 You can opt out of marketing communications at any time.
 Opting out of marketing does not stop necessary service communications.